Think it’s impossible to grow your own food in a small space? Think again!

 - Heat pad (optional and dependent on microgreen variety)

-Some important tips about microgreen growing tools: you might find seeds sold through some seed companies that are “designated” microgreen seed.
+Some important tips about microgreen growing tools: you might find seeds sold through some seed companies that are “designated” microgreen seeds.
 While these are specifically well-suited for microgreen growing, that doesn’t mean you can only use that seed and nothing else.

 That said, it can be fun to explore some of these other types of seeds or varieties for yourself.
 If you’re feeling adventurous and confident, try something new!